Author: Seakle KB Godschalk - Environmental Management

 Some practical examples

-• In an Austrian brewery, Murauer Bier, over the period 1995-2000, the application of EMA principles to both the use of raw materials as well as the generation of waste resulted in a 19% reduction of fresh water used per unit product, a 30% reduction of fuel oil used per unit product, and a 32% reduction in waste water per unit product.
+- In an Austrian brewery, Murauer Bier, over the period 1995-2000, applied EMA principles to both the use of raw materials as well as the generation of waste.
+This resulted in a 19% reduction of fresh water used per unit product, a 30% reduction of fuel oil used per unit product, and a 32% reduction in waste water per unit product.
 This effort saved the medium-sized company approximately US$ 186,000.

 Auditing for environmental aspects in the financial statements and External assurance of sustainability reports